On the equivalence of all models for $(\infty,2)$-categories: Preliminaries

 \subsection{Stratified sets}

 In this subsection we introduce the notion of stratified sets, and define the model category for complicial sets and other variations such as \(n\)\nbd-triv\-i\-al complicial sets.

-\begin{define}[\cite{VerityWeakComplicialI}] A \emph{stratified set} is a pair \((X,M)\) where \(X\) is a simplicial sets and \(M\) is a collection of its \(n\)-simplices for \(n > 0\) that contains the degenerate ones.
+\begin{define}[\cite{VerityWeakComplicialI}] A \emph{stratified set} is a pair \((X,M_X)\) where \(X\) is a simplicial sets and \(M_X\) is a collection of its \(n\)-simplices for \(n > 0\) that contains the degenerate ones.
 A map \(f\colon (X,M_X)\rightarrow (Y,M_Y)\) of stratified sets is a map of simplicial sets \(f \colon X \rightarrow Y\) such that \(f(M_X)\subset M_Y\).
 We denote the category of stratified sets by \(\St\). \end{define}

-\begin{rem} As with the case of scaled simplicial sets, the category of stratified sets admits a description in terms of a reflective localization of a category of presheaves. \end{rem}
+\begin{rem} As with the case of scaled simplicial sets, the category of stratified sets admits a description in terms of a reflective localization of a category of presheaves, see~\cite[Observation 108]{VerityWeakComplicialI}. \end{rem}

-\begin{notate} If \(X\) is a simplicial set and \(M\) is any set of simplices in \(X\) then we will denote by \((X,M)\) the stratified set whose underlying simplicial set is \(X\) and whose marked simplices are \(M \cup \deg(X)\).
+\begin{notate} If \(X\) is a simplicial set and \(M\) is any set of simplices in \(X\) then we will denote by \((X,M)\) the stratified set whose underlying simplicial set is \(X\) and whose marked simplices are \(M\) together with the degenerate simplicies of \(X\).
 If \(L \subseteq K\) is a subsimplicial set then we use \(M|_L\) to denote the set of simplices in \(L\) whose image in \(K\) is contained in~\(M\). \end{notate}

 \begin{warning} Comparing Notation~\ref{no:stratified} and Notation~\ref{no:scaled} reveals a certain abuse of notation: given a simplicial set \(K\) and a collection of triangles \(T\), the symbol \((K,T)\) can either mean the scaled simplicial set whose thin triangles are \(T\) plus the degenerate ones or the stratified set on \(K\) whose marked simplices are \(T\) plus the degenerate ones.
 A similar ambiguity exists between Notation~\ref{no:stratified} and~\ref{no:marked}.
 We believe however that in the way these terms are used in this paper there will be no place where an actual confusion can arise.
 We also note that the category \(\Ss\) of scaled simplicial set can be identified with the full subcategory of \(\St\) consisting of those stratified sets for which all non-degenerate marked simplices are of dimension~\(2\).
 Under this identification the ambiguity above disappears.
 This full inclusion \(\iota\colon \Ss\rightarrow \St\) is also the left counterpart of the Quillen adjunction we consider in~\S\ref{sec:equivalence}. \end{warning}